humanloop/humanloop-python/README.md

 ##### environment: `str`<a id="environment-str"></a>

 Name for the environment.
-E.g. 'producton'.
+E.g. 'production'.
 If not provided, will delete the active config for the default environment.

 #### 🔄 Return<a id="🔄-return"></a>